brendancrebs/butler/specs/language_options.md

 - Default: false

-- Description: `dependencyAnalysis` is an option to set if you want to use Butler's built in methods for determining the external dependencies for the given language.
+- Description: `dependencyAnalysis` is an option to set if you want to enable dependency analysis in Butler.
+All other dependency options will depend upon this option being set to `true`.
+If this option is set to `false`, or not set, every Butler build will be a full build.

 #### excludeStdLibs